-We provide support for, and access to, a broad spectrum of institutional basic and technology-rich core lab facilities and resources.
+We provide access to a broad spectrum of institutional basic and technology-rich core lab facilities at UNC and partner institutions.

 UNC's core facilities are shared resources which offer a wide range of services to the research community, including cutting edge technologies, high end instrumentation, technical support and education.
 Our facilities enhance and expand the collaborative capabilities of research at UNC-Chapel Hill.
-We provide operational support to biomedical research core facilities at the university through:
+We provide operational support to biomedical research core facilities.

-Researchers at N.C.
+Researchers at NC State, N.C.
 A&T, RTI, and other institutions and industry can access, and are welcome to use, all of the UNC-Chapel Hill core lab facilities and resources.
 N.C.
-A&T and RTI users have the same priority for core services and resources as all internal UNC-CH researchers on a first-come, first-serve basis.
+A&T and RTI users have the same priority for core services and resources as all internal UNC-Chapel Hill researchers on a first-come, first-serve basis.

 Open to researchers collaborating with any N.C.
 A&T faculty, a Zeiss Center for Microscopy (electron microscopy) is located at the Gateway University Research Park.
 Access is alternatively available via purchase of a membership to Gateway's Nanomanufacturing Innovation Consortium.
 The minimum membership fee of $5,000 is applied against subsequent instrument use charges.